 5. Listen to your parents: It’s annoying for someone to constantly tell you what you should do or how you should live and of course, they can’t always be right.
 But the truth is that, our parents have lived and they have learned and they have your best interests.
 And while the best lessons are learned from mistakes, some good ones are learned by avoiding mistakes to start with.
 Just give them an ear.

-6.See a dentist: This is random, I know. but I can testify to just how damaging, long term, it is to procrastinate taking care of your teeth professionally just because it looks good.
+6.See a dentist: Visiting a Dentist In Fountain Valley is random, I know. but I can testify to just how damaging, long term, it is to procrastinate taking care of your teeth professionally just because it looks good.
 Trust me, when the tooth problems start, they seem never ending.
-Avoid the enormous amount of money my dentist took from me last year, and brush, floss and see a dentist for check-ups.
+Avoid the enormous amount of money my dentist took from me last year, and brush, floss and see a dentist, like invisalign canberra, for regular check-ups.

 7. Stop holding grudges: This could take an entire post (as it will soon ) but for now, Ann Lamot said it best, “Not forgiving is like drinking rat poison and then waiting for the rat to die.”
 Do yourself a favor, let it go.

 8. Travel now!
 If I’ve learned anything from watching my sisters handle my niece and nephew, it’s that traveling is less fun when there are kids involved.
 I named 2011 “the year of the traveling Ral” and made an effort to visit India, Italy, and Dubai that year.
 I had the best time of my life.
 I need to do that again.
 I know you are probably thinking you don’t have time.
 But think a single person like you doesn’t have time? wait till you add a spouse and a kid and see how much time you have.
 And if it’s money you don’t have, research programs or volunteer work that’ll sponsor you abroad..they are plenty!